santoshenrique2021/Portfolio/README.md

+# Project
-# The gold price prediction via random forest regression
+The gold price prediction via random forest regression.

+# Target
+The gold price for the period 't'.

+# Period
+The time range is defined between 2020 and 2021.

+## Training period
+January 2020 - November 2021.

+## Testing period
+December 2021.

+# Objectives

 ## Primary objective
 This project presents a random forest regression applied to a time series problem.
-The model predicts the gold price - a daily time series quoted in Nasdaq - in Decemeber 2021.
+The model predicts the gold price - a daily time series quoted in Nasdaq - for December 2021.
+Under this process, some variables are created (feature engineering) to help the prediction.

 ## Secundary objective
-1. Analyzing the characteristics of the time series;
+1. Analyzing the characteristics of the time series during 2020 and 2021;
-2. Data visualization of the data set - time series plot and boxplot;
+2. Data visualization - time series plot and boxplot;
+3. Simulate a production environment for December 2021;
-3. Feature engineering to create explanatory variables.
+4. Feature engineering to create explanatory variables.

-## Period
-The time range of the data set is defined between 2020 and 2021, i.e., during the beginning of the COVID period.

-## Target
-The gold price for the next day.

-## Accuracy metric
+# Accuracy metric
-MAD
+MAPE - Mean absolute percentage error.

 # Notes: